sunscorched/sunscorched.github.io/_posts/2024-03-18-hamiltonian.md

 $$\begin{cases} \frac{dx}{dt} = 2-x-y \\
 \frac{dy}{dt} = y-x^2 \end{cases}$$

+We'll use this example to illustrate various phenomena in Hamiltonian dynamics and symplectic geometry.
 We may think of the equations as describing a vector field $X_H$ for us.
 Here's a phase portrait (the length of the vectors has been normalized but their lengths should really be varying):

 ![label](/files/phase_ham.png)